zilliztech/zdoc/docs/tutorials/organizations/use-recycle-bin.md

 sidebar_label: "Use Recycle Bin"
 beta: FALSE
 notebook: FALSE
-description: "Zilliz Cloud's Recycle Bin feature safeguards your data by keeping a record of every cluster that has been dropped, whether intentionally or as a result of trial expiration or service suspension.
+description: "Zilliz Cloud's Recycle Bin feature safeguards your data by keeping a record of all Serverless and Dedicated clusters that have been dropped, whether intentionally or as a result of trial expiration or service suspension.
 If you have changed your mind or dropped a cluster by mistake, the recycle bin offers a 30-day grace period for cluster restoration. | Cloud"
 type: origin
-token: Tr5lwpgrCiETZzkaFSYcBTDjnlz
+token: JQvjwCDxhiMcj0kpaWicqXsTn1e
-sidebar_position: 6
+sidebar_position: 4
 keywords:
   - zilliz
   - vector database